GeneralSergal/ORP/Docs/CONTRIBUTING.md

 - governance logic
 - evaluation structure

-must remain aligned with:

-- core/ORP_RUNTIME.md
-- core/ORP_CORE_SPEC.md
-- core/ORP_SYSTEM_MAP.manifest.json
+must remain aligned with **the project’s core runtime definitions, core specifications, and system manifests**, wherever they are located in the repository.

-Architecture drift between documents is considered a structural regression.
+Architecture drift between implementation and documentation is considered a **structural regression**.

 ---

-## Pull Request Guidance
+## **6. Pull Request Requirements**

-### Use the Full PR Template for:
+Contributors must provide sufficient documentation for maintainers to evaluate:

-- runtime changes
+- runtime impact
-- schema modifications
+- architectural alignment
-- governance logic updates
+- governance implications
-- evaluation pipeline changes
-- drift or provenance rule adjustments
+- drift and provenance effects

-Template:
-`.github/PULL_REQUEST_TEMPLATE/orp-pr-full.md`

-### Use the Trivial PR Template for:
-- typo fixes
-- formatting cleanup
-- documentation clarification
-- non‑structural examples

-Template:
-`.github/PULL_REQUEST_TEMPLATE/orp-pr-trivial.md`
+**Contributors are expected to fulfill the documentation requirements outlined in the project’s PR templates** (located in `.github/` or repository documentation).
+Regardless of the platform or submission mechanism (GitHub, GitLab, email patches, etc.), **all disclosures required by the templates must be explicitly included**.

+This ensures legal and architectural consistency without binding the project to a specific hosting platform.

 ---

+## **7. Security & Responsible Disclosure**

+Contributors must follow:

+- `SECURITY.md`

+Unauthorized scanning, exploitation, or testing is prohibited.
+Good‑faith research must follow the responsible disclosure guidelines.

+---

+## **8. Data Protection & Privacy Compliance**

+Contributors must not submit:

+- personal data
+- regulated data
+- sensitive data
+- logs containing user identifiers
+- data that violates GDPR/CCPA

+See:

+- `PRIVACY_NOTICE.md`
+- `GDPR_CCPA_ADDENDUM.md`

+---

+## **9. Copyright & DMCA Compliance**

+Contributors must not submit:

+- copyrighted material without permission
+- proprietary datasets
+- third‑party code without proper licensing

+See:

+- `DMCA_POLICY.md`

+---

-## Validation Rule
+## **10. Validation Rule**

 A contribution is valid only if it: